Fkkuforiji/HTMLCSSSBA/README.md

 # HTMLCSSSBA

+Github link: github.com/fkkuforiji
 The title of the wesbite is Stalls || Ignoble (Stalls Or Ignoble) The intention of the site is to appear as a digital library where books from my personal digital where all the books can be downloaded.
 All books that appear are books I've either read, or want to read, like my own Goodreads website.
 --Landing Page--
 There is a logo at the top featuring a crown.
 The logo has a link embedded in it that routes to the Landing Page/Home Page There is a navigation bar with a dropdown menu labled Menu featuring selections for All Books, and Sign Up.
 The All Books selection routes to a page displaying a table of all books available for download.
 The Sign Up selection routes to a page where users can sign up for the website.